erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 #### Deployment Instructions

-The geospatial points are located within a geometries of streets and neighborhoods of the NYC database (refer to the acknowledgment in [PostgreSQL GIS workshop](../README.md)).
+The geospatial points are located within a geometries of streets and neighborhoods of the NYC database.
 For better [scalability](#scaling) it is advisable to configure **read-only replicas** of the NYC database, to isolate these queries from the database used for aggregations (by the [Activity-aggregator](#activity-aggregator-service) service).

 <hr>